woset-workshop/woset-workshop.github.io/README.md

 # Workshop on Open-Source EDA Technology

-*WOSET is taking a break for 2023.
-We plan to be back in 2024!*

 The WOSET workshop aims to galvanize the open-source EDA movement.
 The workshop will bring together EDA researchers who are committed to open-source principles to share their experiences and coordinate